johnspackman/qooxdoo-serverobjects/docs/advanced.md

 ```

 In the above example, myNativeArray will be created on the client by wrapping it with qx.data.Array, whereas the myArrayList will be implemented as a native Javascript array.

+Maps are similar, except that there is obviously no such thing as a native "map" in Java; by default, QSO will translate a Java Map into an instance of com.zenesis.qx.remote.Map on the client.
+If you would prefer that the client see this as a normal javascript map (ie a native
+object), use @Property(array=Remote.Array.WRAP).

+### Synchronising changes to Arrays and Maps between Client and Server

+Changes to ArrayList and HashMap classes can be synchronised automatically if you use the implementations included with QSO on the server - the Java classes called com.zenesis.qx.remote.collections.ArrayList and com.zenesis.qx.remote.collections.HashMap are derived from java.util.ArrayList and java.util.HashMap and are one-for-one replacements.

 ## Events and Detecting Changes on the Server